-From engineer to energy healer, from science to spirituality, it seems like Jeffrey Allen has taken a 180-degree turn in his life.
+From engineer to an energy healer, from science to spirituality, it seems like Jeffrey Allen has taken a 180-degree turn in his life.
 Yet, he doesn’t see any contradiction between the two.

 With a passion to raise energy consciousness on the planet, he lives his life dedicated to one bold mission: to help shift the world from separation to connectedness.